jan-rybizki/Distance-inference-from-parallaxes/README.md

 AND MOD(random_index,1000) = 0
 ```

 First we need to calculate the parallax zero-point correction according to [Lindegren+20](https://ui.adsabs.harvard.edu/abs/2021A%26A...649A...4L/abstract).
+For that we installed this [package](https://gitlab.com/icc-ub/public/gaiadr3_zeropoint).
 Then we use an MCMC to sample the posterior over the distance parameter.
 The result are the percentiles and the MCMC convergence indicators as provided by the GCNS.